If You Have to Eat a Frog, Staring at it Won’t Make It Go Down Easier

 The seminar participants choose ahead of time one of several locations and itineraries.
 Normally, the itinerary will be about one week including travel.
 Some itineraries are shorter and others can be longer.
 Leadership Experience participants will engage in a syllabus facilitated by Tom to encourage discovery, discussion and application of lessons to their own individual situations.
 By walking through foreign cities and towns, participants will take the time to see the things – customs, building styles, food, work cultures – that they might otherwise miss if they weren’t deliberately taking the time to reflect.
 Participants will discuss with each other their observations while walking and over shared meals every day.
 By the end of the seminar, the discussion will naturally get to the deep levels of application to their own operational situations.

-BGCTS has itineraries prepared for Germany, Poland, Serbia, Southern France, Sweden, and Singapore, however, if you wish a different destination, we would be happy to discuss options with you.
+BGCTS has itineraries prepared for Germany, Italy, Poland, Serbia, Southern France, Sweden, and Singapore, however, if you wish a different destination, we would be happy to discuss options with you.
 As an example, the Germany itinerary includes 3 days in Hamburg and 3 days in Bavaria (Munich and Oberammergau) to see, learn about and discuss how two great cities of the same country could be so drastically different and what that implies for business and planning.
 The Serbia itinerary looks at a country at the crossroads of multiple invasions of Europe throughout history, and the social and cultural impact that has had on the population.
 Stops include Belgrade to see the fortress at the confluence of the Danube and Sava Rivers, the Turkish fortress of Golubac built into the side of a mountain, the town of Kladovo where the ruins of a Roman palace still remain from the time when the emperor Trajan diverted the Danube River to build a bridge across it.
 Those Bridge pillars still remain today.
 Finally, the participants will see a small village where more than 400 American Airmen were rescued in a daring operation during World War II.